ChinhQuoc/casting-agency-server/README.md

 }
 ```

-`POST '/movies/<int:id>'`
+`POST '/movies'`

-- Retrieves a movie based on the payload Webapp rquest to.
+- Create a movie based on the payload Webapp request to.
 - Request Body: A JSON object containing:
+  - `title`: A string representing the title.
+  - `releaseDate`: A string representing the release date.
-  - `id`: An integer representing the unique identifier of the actor to be deleted.
+  - `idsActor`: An array representing the ids actor.
 - Returns: An object with the following keys:
   - `success`: A boolean indicating the request status.
-  - `movie`: An object representing the selected question, containing `id`, `question`, `answer`, `category`, and `difficulty`.
+  - `movie`: An object representing the selected question, containing `id`, `title`, and `releaseDate`.
 - Possible Responses:

-  - Returns a `404` status if no questions are found for the specified category or if the category does not exist.
+  - Returns a `422` status if title or releaseDate isn't contained in body.

 - Body